Shreyasvaidya/fresh-or-rotten/README.md

 5.Saurabh kumar Meena

-6.Vaidehi  Bala(was a part of the team in the second semester,was an integral contributor in ideation)
+6.Vaidehi  Bala(was a part of the team in the first semester,was an integral contributor in ideation)

 **Credits**